jimdavis1/Viral_Annotation/README.md

 ![Anno-Strategy](https://github.com/jimdavis1/Viral_Annotation/assets/7661533/0d6a3a44-47af-40bf-852d-5ddda250ad94)

 <br><br>Finally it performs any special rules on the proteins/ORFs.
 These rules are currently encoded in a JSON file called `Viral_PSSM.json`.
-The following is a description fo the current JSON strucutre. <br>
+The following is a description of the current JSON strucutre.<br><br>

-The perl code reads the JSON file into a hashref, which has this general structure: <br><br>

 ```
   "Arenaviridae": {